 Take for instance, the case of Navajo social worker Amanda Blackhorse, she was unable to “use the network to reach out to young Native Americans who indicated they might commit suicide”.
 Due to various reasons including intergenerational colonial trauma, Indigenous youth are at an increased risk for suicide.
 Online support networks are crucial in supporting marginalized youth, and taking that away can quite literally cause harm to the most vulnerable.

 7. They may be professionals who meet a wide range of people who they cannot interact with through social media without awkward repercussions around confidentiality and maintaining professional distance in their relationships.

 Whether someone is a doctor, a teacher, or a sex worker, there are people in their lives (patients, students, and clients) who they may not want to interact with outside the context of their professional lives.
-Yet, if they’re forced to use your real name, people in their professional life may seek them out in your personal life – and find them.
-Ignoring patients, students, and clients may not be an option because that could have financial repercussions – people could leave your care, complain about you or your organization/school, or stop accessing your sex work services.
+Yet, if they’re forced to use their real name, people in their professional life may seek them out in their personal life – and find them.
+Ignoring patients, students, and clients may not be an option because that could have financial repercussions – people could leave their care, complain about them or their organization/school, or stop accessing your sex work services.

 8. There is no guarantee that even with identification, they will get their account back.

 Someone could lose photos, business contacts, and much more if Facebook operators/bots simply do not approve of the ID being submitted.
 Maybe they don’t recognise health cards, which are government issues in Canada, as legitimate, since the lack of universal healthcare plans in the States.
 Facebook’s bureaucracy makes it impossible to speak to a real human when you’re trying to get the account back, so you might lock someone out forever – along with their memories and very real connections to their communities.